-As Finance Senior Manager its very critical for you to understand developing brand strategy is extremely critical.
+As a Finance Senior Manager, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.

 In this article we're going to discuss the tricky aspect of marketing strategy when applying for a patent.

 Getting a patent is a tricky process under normal circumstances.
 Under laws of the United States a company or person is entitled to a patent unless the invention was on sale in the country for more than one year prior to the application date of the patent.
 This applies to both sales and offers of sales.
 Therefore, companies conducting marketing campaigns must be careful not to destroy their patent rights.
 In a perfect world, application for a patent should be filed before any sales begin.
 But then that would hurt the company's bottom line because that ultimately puts profits on hold.
 In a competitive marketplace this could spell disaster for the company.

 Therefore, it is important for a company to understand just what it is that starts the one year clock ticking.
 In other words what can they do and what can't they do in order to avoid their product being put on the timer?

 In order to answer that question we have to understand what exactly, according to law, starts the clock running.
 There are basically two conditions.
 The first one is that the invention must be ready for patenting at the time of the sale.
 If it can be shown that the inventor had sufficient drawings that would enable another person to use the invention then this would satisfy the first criteria.